Tonyxu74/vlbi_space_project/README.md

   * Specifically found to work well on reconstructing incomplete k-space (another name for UV-plane) data, currently attempting to implement this.

 ### Output image highlights
 These images are a small sample of my current outputs.
 Though they are noisy, the general shape and positioning seem to be correct, but at a smaller size.
+Note, these images have been resized from 64x64 pixels.

 __Output Prediction &emsp; &emsp; &emsp; Label__